eternalai-org/truly-open-ai/agent-as-a-service/README.md

 ### Create and Manage Your Agent

-1. Modify the Default Characte
+1. Modify the Default character:
     - Open `/dagent/src/dagentCharacter.ts` to modify the default character.
 Uncomment and edit.

 2. Set `OWNER_PRIVATE_KEY`: